andriikovall/email-client-test-task/README.md

 Initially I had an issue of using the `BehavioralSubject` for the UI state.
 It wasn't obvious if it's OK to handle the UI and the requests observables separately.
 Even though it sounds reasonable and resembles the default request -> setState approach, I doubted it and was looking for something else without building a whole bunch of custom observables.

 It appears that it's OK to handle the UI and the requests observables separately and eventually combine them in the components.
-This is how it's done and recommended by the libraries like `react-rxjs` and `jet-blaze` even though it adds some decent amount of boilerplate.
+This is how it's done and recommended by the libraries like `react-rxjs` and `jet-blaze`.

 Eventual approach:

 - Used `delay` operator to simulate the network request.
 - Used `useObservableAction` hook to manage the actions and their loading states.
-- Hold a separate `BehaviorSubject` for the UI state and subscribe to the backend requests manually.
-On the scale this will lead to some shared methods for data fetching of the services, disposal methods, etc.
+- Hold a separate `BehaviorSubject` for the UI state and subscribe to the backend requests manually